MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

 /// A continuation of the ICoreWebView2Frame4 interface.
 [uuid(04baa798-a0e9-11ed-a8fc-0242ac120002), object, pointer_default(unique)]
 interface ICoreWebView2Frame5: ICoreWebView2Frame4 {
   /// The unique identifier of the current frame.
+It's the same kind of ID as with
+  /// the `FrameId` in `CoreWebView2` and via `CoreWebView2FrameInfo`.
   [propget] HRESULT FrameId([out, retval] UINT32* id);
 }

 /// A continuation of the ICoreWebView2_17 interface.
 [uuid(ad712504-a66d-11ed-afa1-0242ac120002), object, pointer_default(unique)]
 interface ICoreWebView2_18 : ICoreWebView2_17 {
   /// The unique identifier of the current frame.
+It's the same kind of ID as with
+  /// the `FrameId` in `CoreWebView2Frame` and via `CoreWebView2FrameInfo`.
-  /// Note that `FrameId` may not valid if `CoreWebView` has not done
+  /// Note that `FrameId` may not be valid if `CoreWebView` has not done
   /// any navigation.
 It's safe to get this value during or after the first
   /// `DOMContentLoaded` event.
-Else, it could return an invalid frame Id 0.
+Otherwise, it could return the invalid frame Id 0.
   [propget] HRESULT FrameId([out, retval] UINT32* id);
 }
 ```